1. Home

 A similar situation to subsidence is ‘settlement’.

 Settlement is also the dropping of the ground underneath a property, but whereas subsidence is due to the soil, settlement is due to the weight of the house compressing the ground beneath.
-Settlement is considered within 10 years of the property being built, and the distinction is important, because insurance often won’t cover settlement.

 How do you fix subsidence?

-Subsidence doesn’t have to be a cause for concern – often it’s covered by your building insurance, and can sometimes be minimal.
+Subsidence doesn’t have to be a cause for concern – often it’s covered by your building insurance and can sometimes be minimal.

 If your subsidence is caused by tree roots, for example, removal of the roots and fixing the ground should solve the problem.
 Similarly, if the ground has dropped due to drainage issues from a leaking pipe, it’s a quick fix.